James Van Praagh: Early life

 Van Praagh was born in Bayside, New York and is the youngest of four children.
-He said that from an early age he experienced spiritual phenomena, including once when he was 8-year-old— while praying to God, a glowing open hand appeared through his ceiling, an experience which he described as peaceful.
+He said that from an early age he experienced spiritual phenomena, including once when he was eight years old: while he was praying to God, a glowing open hand appeared through his ceiling, an experience which he described as peaceful.
 Raised Roman Catholic, he was an altar boy, and at the age of 14 he attended pre-seminary.
 According to his website, he lost interest in organized religion and left the seminary after he claims a spirit whispered to him, "God is much bigger than these four walls; you must leave and find God outside in the world."
 His mother, Jeanne, died in 1985; Van Praagh claims she visits and guides him frequently.

 He graduated from San Francisco State University, where he majored in Broadcasting and Communications with the goal of becoming a screenwriter, then moved to Los Angeles in hopes of getting a job with the TV show Hill Street Blues.
 Instead he got an entry-level office job at Paramount, which he eventually quit after developing an avid interest in spiritualism and visiting medium Brian Hurst, who predicted he would become a medium and stated that the spirit world would assist him in "changing the consciousness of the planet."
 Van Praagh began doing readings and continued seeking to learn about developing mediumship.
 In his bestselling book Talking to Heaven, he writes that paranormal ectoplasm is "especially developed in mediums" and described his early experience of a séance in which he saw a cheesecloth-like substance emanating from British celebrity medium Leslie Flint, who Van Praagh claims inspired him by channeling his mother.